 Health Sciences, B.S.

-The Bachelor of Health Sciences offers students an excellent foundation in health sciences as well as liberal arts and basic sciences.
-It is designed to prepare graduates for entry-level administrative positions in the private and public sectors of health care such as medical centers, clinics, government health departments, fitness and wellness centers, the pharmaceutical industry, community health initiatives, and the health insurance industry.
+The Bachelor of Science in Health Sciences offers students an excellent foundation in health sciences as well as liberal arts and basic sciences.
+It is designed to prepare graduates for entry-level administrative positions in the private and public sectors of healthcare such as medical centers, clinics, government health departments, fitness and wellness centers, the pharmaceutical industry, community health initiatives, and the health insurance industry.
 In addition, coursework includes prerequisites to pursue graduate study in occupational therapy, physical therapy, physician assistant studies, and other health-related professions or businesses.

-According to U.S. Bureau of Labor Statistics, careers in exercise, wellness, and health promotion are projected to grow faster than average and job prospects are favorable.
-The rising cost of health care, an aging population, and concerns about childhood obesity have increased the need for individuals trained to address these societal issues.
+According to the U.S. Bureau of Labor Statistics, careers in health promotion are projected to grow faster than average and job prospects are favorable.
+The rising cost of healthcare, an aging population, and concerns about childhood obesity have increased the need for individuals trained to address these societal issues.

 Our faculty members are accomplished health professionals from many disciplines who have a passion for teaching.
 Their experiences, participation in professional organizations, and cutting-edge research at local, national, and international venues impact how their students think about health.
 Pre-health career advisement is ongoing and designed to assure alignment of students’ strengths, interests, and academic performance with appropriate professional paths.

 Our more advanced courses include study of Medical Terminology, Medical Ethics, Health Information Management, and Healthcare Payment Systems.
 Electives include courses in Lifestyle and Weight Management, Health and Aging, Exercise Physiology, and Complementary and Alternative Medicine.
 During senior year, students take a two-semester practicum where they work at least 60 hours throughout each semester in a healthcare setting with support from a course leader, and oversight and guidance from the Office of Career Services.
 This capstone course ensures that students develop professional skills in writing résumés, seeking appropriate positions, interviewing, and learning about workplace behavior.